SHERIDAN COUNTY YMCA POLICIES

 AGE GUIDELINES FOR GROUPS

-• Children ages 0-2 are to be accompanied and supervised IN the water, one on one, by an adult ( 18 or older).
+• Children ages 0–2 must be accompanied and directly supervised in the water by an adult (18 years or older).

-• Children ages 3-4 years must not exceed a 5 to 1 ratio by a supervising adult (18 or older) IN the water.
+• Children ages 3–5 must not exceed a 5:1 child-to-adult ratio, with the supervising adult (18 years or olderin the water.

-• Children ages 5-7 years must not exceed a 10 to 1 ratio by a supervising adult ( 18 or older) IN the water.
+• Children ages 6–9 must not exceed a 10:1 child-to-adult ratio, with the supervising adult (18 years or olderin the water.

 BUILDING POLICIES